AmazingAng/WTF-Solidity/Languages/en/09_Constant_en/readme.md

    ![9-1.png](./img/9-1.png)

-2. After the `constant` variable is initialized, the contract cannot be compiled if there is an attempt to change its value and the compiler will issue an error of `TypeError: Cannot assign to a constant variable.`
+2. After the `constant` variable is initialized, the contract cannot be compiled if there is an attempt to change its value.
+The compiler will throw: `TypeError: Cannot assign to a constant variable.`

    ![9-2.png](./img/9-2.png)

-3. After the `immutable` variable is initialized, the contract cannot be compiled if there is an attempt to change its value and the compiler will issue an error of `TypeError: Immutable state variable already initialized.`
+3. After the `immutable` variable is initialized, the contract cannot be compiled if there is an attempt to change its value.
+The compiler will throw: `TypeError: Immutable state variable already initialized.`

    ![9-3.png](./img/9-3.png)

 ## Summary

-In this section, we introduced two keywords in Solidity, `constant` and `immutable`, to keep the variables that should not be changed.
+In this section, we introduced two keywords in Solidity, `constant` and `immutable`.
+They keep the variables that should not be changed unchanged.
 It will help to save `gas` while improving the contract's security.